Well, unfortunately, we had to say goodbye to our yellow lab Angus late yesterday. So reposting in his memory . . .

 Why the hell do we do it to ourselves?
 Is it all worth it – the early mornings, the walks, the late nights, the poops?
 The saying goodbye as their tail wags one more time, your heart literally breaking to pieces and the tears uncontrollably streaming down your face?

 In a word, the answer is YES.
 All the unconditional love they give.
 All the joy and happiness.
 All the great memories of the times and moments spent together and the life changes they were there to share with us and sometimes helped us through.

 It doesn’t make the saying goodbye part any easier – God it sucks!! – but it is so much worth it that, as I’m sure any dog lover will tell you, after a little bit of grieving time we go right back out a find another four-legged rascal to join the family and start the process all over again.

-Rest in Peace – Kira, Jessie, Walter, Elz, Toughy, Jersey, Parker, Gina, Regus, Sasha, Buddy, Shotzy, Buffy, Sandy.
-We’ll see you on the other side!!
+Rest in Peace – Kira, Jessie, Walter, Angus, Elz, Toughy, Jersey, Parker, Gina, Regus, Sasha, Buddy, Shotzy, Buffy, Sandy.
+We’ll see you on the other side of the Rainbow Bridge!!